 The Algonquin Radio Observatory (ARO) is the official Ground Station for the Northern Light mission.
-The 46 m radio telescope at ARO, operated by Thoth Technology, is the largest in Canada and one of the largest fully steerable dishes in North America. www.arocanada.com
+The 46 meter radio antenna at ARO, operated by Thoth Technology, is the largest in Canada and one of the largest fully steerable dishes in the world. www.arocanada.com

-Our low-cost tracking scenario uses C-band for communications and a ground-based VLBI network, also operating at C-band, for VLBI navigation.
-The Canadian S2 VLBI system has emerged as a world standard and is operational in more than a dozen countries around the world.
+Our tracking scenario uses C-band for communications and a ground-based VLBI network, also operating at C-band, for VLBI navigation.
 Investment in Canadian VLBI capability provides a low-cost route to establishing a VLBI tracking network for the navigation of Northern Light.

 Navigation of spacecraft on an interplanetary trajectory is a complex task requiring the high precision computation of a required mission trajectory, accurate determination of the actual spacecraft trajectory, and the comparison of the required trajectory and the actual trajectory followed by the determination and implementation of appropriate spacecraft maneuvers required for the correction and removal of discrepancies.